4tetra4/com.cyclone-software.sunrise/README.md

 - dawn (morning nautical twilight ends, morning civil twilight starts)

 ## Change Log:
+### v 0.0.3
+Added trigger options XX minutes before/after sunset/sunrise etc Know issue, when you change the offset, the old offset will be affective after the first trigger...
+Then the new one will be applied.
+-10 is 10 minutes earlier, +10 is 10 minutes later then the sunset trigger (f.e.)
+default = 0 range -60..60

+### v 0.0.2
+Fix for possible duplicate triggers.

 ### v 0.0.1
 First release and first app :)